 Athletes have long recognized the importance of warming up before engaging in physical activity.
-Traditionally, warm-up routines involved more dynamic protocols, centered around movement, mobility exercises, and sport-specific drills.
+Traditionally, warm-up routines have always involved more dynamic protocols, centered around movement, mobility exercises, and sport-specific drills.

 However, advancements in sports science have confirmed the potential benefits of the concept of a ‘passive’ warm-up.
 In contrast to the conventional approach, passive warm-up techniques aim to prepare the body for intense activity without engaging in any significant active movements.